ChienChien0712/reinforcement_learning_models/A3C/README.md

 # pytorch a3c-lstm

-This is my study note of an implementation of Asynchronous Advantage Actor Critic (A3C) by coding with PyTorch.
+This is my note of an implementation of Asynchronous Advantage Actor Critic (A3C) by coding with PyTorch.

 ## Demo (Using a3c-lstm to solve atari games)